nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.jp.md

 #### Open the OCI console ####

-Sign in to [OCI console](https://console.us-ashburn-1.oraclecloud.com) of the *gse00014420* tenant.
+Sign in to [OCI console](https://console.us-ashburn-1.oraclecloud.com) of your tenant.

 ![alt text](images/extra/001.oci.console.png)

-Use the *oke.user* and the password distributed by the instructor.
+Use the user and the password distributed by the instructor.

 ![alt text](images/extra/002.oci.console.login.png)